 How to Increase Your Clients’ Income Using Add-back and Gross-up Calculation Formulas

 Gross-ups and add-backs and adjustable rates… OH MY!
 There are so many tools available to help get a deal done, that it can be hard to keep track.
-Don’t fret, let us dig into a few you can use to help your clients see an approval.
+Don’t fret; let us dig into a few you can use to help your clients see an approval.

 Gross-ups and add-backs can both be used to increase certain clients’ income for mortgage qualification purposes.
 Let’s look at how you can use these on a deal.

 Gross-ups: Calculation Formula and Examples

 Let’s look at gross-ups first.
 Non-taxable and non-traditional income can be grossed up to help qualify your client for a mortgage.
 For your self-employed clients, a standard 15% gross-up can be calculated using their 2-year income average (line 150 from their NOA).
 Lenders understand a self-employed clients’ income tends to be higher than what is reported on a tax return.

 Be sure to disclose if the income average amount includes items other than BFS income – such as interest, RSP income and rental income – as these items cannot be grossed up.

 Gross-ups are also commonly used in the case of non-taxable income earners.
 This includes clients who are: